symfony/symfony-docs/reference/forms/types/language.rst

 .. note::

-   The locale of your user is guessed using :phpmethod:`Locale::getDefault` Don't forget install 'intl' package PHP to have translation.
+   The locale of your user is guessed using :phpmethod:`Locale::getDefault`, which requires to have installed and enabled the ``intl`` PHP extension.

 Unlike the ``choice`` type, you don't need to specify a ``choices`` or ``choice_list`` option as the field type automatically uses a large list